marcos-abreu/monaco/docs/modules/monaco-experiments.md

 Custom Configuration
 ----

 Sometimes you will need to change the default configuration of **monaco-experiments** to better integrate the framwork with your application.
-You can configure the necessary properties for google analytics; the cookie api; or even change the service that store the experiment data.
+You can configure the necessary properties for google analytics; the cookie api; or even change the service that stores the experiment data.

 ### Configuring Google Analytics